Is fasting good for you?

 One of those benefits is weight loss.[2]

-Plenty of studies have shown intermittent fasting is just as good as regular calorie-counting diets for weight loss — including the 2022 study, where both IF and calorie-counting dieters lost weight (17 lbs and 14 lbs, respectively).[3]
+Plenty of studies have shown intermittent fasting is just as good as regular calorie-counting diets for weight loss — including the 2022 study, where both intermittent fasting and calorie-counting dieters lost weight (17 lbs and 14 lbs, respectively).[3]

-Where IF has the edge, you might find, is in the lack of calorie counting you have to do!
+Where intermittent fasting has the edge, you might find, is in the lack of calorie counting you have to do!

 Benefits of intermittent fasting